JoshuaGrams/philtre2d/doc/engine/input.md

 Raw inputs that are an axis (mouse wheel, gamepad/joystick axes) will have a direction assigned to them when bound.
 This can be designated with a "+" or "-" after the ID.
 The input binding will only respond to that "side" of the axis.

-> Pushing a gamepad joystick up is negative, down is positive.
+> NOTE: Pushing a gamepad joystick up is negative, down is positive.

 ### Binding Functions